lankydan/rust-web-with-rocket/rust-web-with-rocket.md

 ### Executing queries

 At this point we have created our table and the structs that map to it.
 Now we need to put them to use.
-Below are all the methods to to implement the basic REST API:
+Below are all the methods needed to implement the basic REST API:
 ```rust
 use diesel;
 use diesel::prelude::*;